giovannipittiglio/giovannipittiglio.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='[#](https://www.childrenshospital.org/)'>Boston Children's Hospital - Harvard Medical School </a>.
+subtitle: <a href='https://www.childrenshospital.org/'>Boston Children's Hospital - Harvard Medical School </a>.
 300 Longwood Ave., Boston (MA), USA.

 profile:
   align: right
   image: prof_pic.png
   image_circular: false # crops the image to make it circular
   address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>Office 353</p>
+    <p>300 Longwood Ave.</p>
+    <p>Boston (MA), 02142, USA</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Giovanni Pittiglio received his B.S. in Biomedical Engineering and M.S. in Robotics and Automation from the University of Pisa, Pisa, Italy, in 2012 and 2016, respectively.
+He received the M. Res. in Medical Robotics and Image Guided Intervention from Imperial College of London, London, UK, in 2017.
+He received his Ph.D. in medical robotics in 2022 from the University of Leeds, Leeds, UK.
+Giovanni is currently a Research Fellow in Boston Children’s Hospital - Harvard Medical School, Boston, MA, USA.
+His research interests include medical robots, nonlinear control and sensing.
+Giovanni is received the UK Alumni Awards 2023 from the British Council for Science and Sustainability in the USA.